 Structural plywood is extra strong and second only to Marine plywood in strength and durability.
 This type of plywood works well in high-traffic areas such as entryways and upstairs hallways.
 It has a rough texture and is usually available in grades C-D or D-D.

-Buy Plywood From FA Mitchell: Supplier of High-Quality Plywood and Other Wood Products in Sydney and NSW
+Wholesale Supplier of High-Quality Plywood and Other Wood Products in Sydney and NSW

 FA Mitchell will help you understand the different plywood sizes and grades as well as other types of wood materials such as MDF plywood.